 The fee for submitting an argument for or against a ballot measure is $100.00.
 The cost is reduced to $75.00 if the argument is submitted electronically (on floppy disk or CD) along with the original paper copy.
 The Secretary of State recommends that every argument be submitted in electronic format to ensure accuracy during publication.

 Before filing the Argument, please make sure:

-· The argument contains the original signature (no faxed signatures) of each person sponsoring it.* Each signature appearing with the argument must be notarized.
+- The argument contains the original signature (no faxed signatures) of each person sponsoring it.* Each signature appearing with the argument must be notarized.
 1

-a) For arguments filed and paid for by an individual, only the signature of the individual is required.
+a) For arguments filed and paid for by an individual or individuals, the notarized signature of each individual is required.

 b) For arguments sponsored by an organization or corporation (not a Political Committee), it must be signed by at least two executive officers, and must be identified by group name.

 c) For arguments sponsored by a Political Committee, it must be signed by the committee’s chairman OR treasurer, and must be identified by committee name.